Localization and flexibilization in symplectic geometry: Liouville geometry background

 We will usually denote a Liouville sector by $(X, \lambda)$ or just $X$, leaving the family of projections $\{\pi_x\}$ implicit.

-\begin{remark} Note that the splitting condition implies that any trajectory of $v_\lambda$ which begins away from $\partial X$ must remain away from $\partial X$.
-This definition of Liouville sector agrees with the notion from \cite{ganatra_generation} of a \emph{straightened} Liouville sector with corners. \end{remark}
+\begin{remark} Note that the splitting condition implies that any trajectory of the Liouville vector field $v_\lambda$ which begins away from $\partial X$ must remain away from $\partial X$.
+This definition of Liouville sector agrees with the notion from~\cite{ganatra_generation} of a \emph{straightened} Liouville sector with corners; see Section 12.2 of ~\cite{ganatra_generation}.
+We also point out that we are naturally led to consider sectors with corners because many of constructions involve taking products of sectors and the product of two sectors with non-trivial boundary naturally has non-trivial corners \end{remark}

-\begin{definition} We will sometimes identify $X$ with a compact, codimension 0 submanifold $X_- \subset X$ for which $X \setminus X_-$ is the positive half of a symplectization of a contact manifold with (convex) boundary.
-When doing so, we'll abuse notation and refer to $X_-$ as a \emph{compact Liouville sector} and $X$ its $\emph{sectorial completion}$.
+\begin{notation}[$X_{cpt}$] We will sometimes identify $X$ with a compact, codimension 0 submanifold $X_{cpt} \subset X$ for which $X \setminus X_{cpt}$ is the positive half of a symplectization of a contact manifold with (convex) boundary. \end{notation}